icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 The document is one or more `ib1:LicenceInterpretation` objects.

 The full legal text of the licence, linked from this RDF document, is the definitive description of what is allowed under this licence and the conditions for using the data.

-The Grants listed in this interpretation are a list of things that can be done, but it may be incomplete and does not include any things that cannot be done.
-Similarly, the list of Obligations is potentially incomplete.
+The Grants listed in this interpretation are a list of things that can be done, but it may be incomplete, and does not include any things that cannot be done.
+Similarly, the list of Obligations may be incomplete.

-A licence interpretation which only contains the URL of the legal text with no Grants or Obligations is valid.
+A licence interpretation which only contains the URL of the legal text with no Grants or Obligations is valid, and makes no claims about the contents of the legal text.

 For interoperability and consistency, Schemes should prefer to use Grants and Obligations that are defined in the underlying Trust Framework schema, then those defined by their own Trust Framework, and finally, create custom Grants and Obligations for their Scheme.